DoubleDeez/MDFramework/README.md

 # MDFramework
-A multiplayer C# game framework for Godot 3 dependent on GDNet (https://github.com/PerduGames/gdnet3)
+A multiplayer C# game framework for Godot 3 dependent on the GDNet module (https://github.com/PerduGames/gdnet3)

 Being built along side my own Godot project.

+# Features
+* Command line parameter parsing that can be queried at any time
+* A simple logging system with logging categories and different log levels for each category for both writing to file and stdout
+* A console command prompt that allows you to add commands from single-instance classes

 # Installation
 1. Clone the repo to your Godot project's directory.